MORE VEGAS INFO

 South Point Bowling Center

 South Point already has a 64-lane bowling center but that's not enough, apparently.
 A second, separate 60-lane facility is being built that is designed to host pro bowling competitions.
 Estimated to cost $30 million the two-level facility will have spectator seating, retail, and its own events area.
-It's scheduled to open in the fall of 2014.
+It's scheduled to open in late 2014 or early 2015.

 Las Vegas Premium Outlets North